PeterVuyk/Livestream-notificator/README.md

 Receive camera status updates via Slack when the camera state changes.
 The notificator is on the [Livestream-server](https://github.com/PeterVuyk/Livestream-server).

-### Still in development, what needs to be done:

-- Started as POC so write tests.
-- Mayby later, add mail functionality.
-- add a dead letter queue.

 ![alt text](https://github.com/PeterVuyk/Livestream-notificator/blob/master/src/main/resources/slack.png)

 ## Getting Started